subsquid-labs/squid-substrate-template/FAQ.md

 ## Where do I get a type bundle for my chain?

 Most chains publish their type bundles as an npm package.
 One of the best places to check for the latest version is the [polkadot-js/app repo](https://github.com/polkadot-js/apps/tree/master/packages/apps-config).
-Note, however, that a types bundle only needed for pre-Metadata v14 blocks, so newly setup chains it may be not needed.
+Note, however, that a types bundle is only needed for pre-Metadata v14 blocks, so for recently deployed chains it may be not needed.

 Note that the type bundle format for typegen is slightly different from `OverrideBundleDefinition` of `polkadot.js`.
 The structure is as follows, all the fields are optional.